 The subarea plan provides the City with a better understanding of the community vision and opportunities and constraints related to future development.
-In 2019 and 2020, the project team developed a subarea plan that consisted of the following elements.
+The planning process consisted of the following elements.

 Visioning and Outreach

 - Property owner and stakeholder survey

 - Stakeholder interviews

 - Project advisory committee meetings

 - Community open house

 - Vision statement and guiding principles